immutable/imx-core-sdk/README.md

 # Immutable Core SDK

-The Immutable Core SDK provides convenient access to the Immutable API's and Ethereum contract methods for applications written on the Immutable X platform.
+The Immutable Core SDK provides convenient access to Immutable's APIs and smart contracts to help projects build better web3 games and marketplaces.

+Currently, our SDK supports interactions with our application-specific rollup based on StarkWare's StarkEx.
+In future, we'll be adding StarkNet support across our platform.

 ## Documentation